Saturn-VI/netbackground/README.md

 - it treats your cursor as a point and makes it stronger (pretty much a given)
 - you can sort of change the variables at the start, but then the regressions need to be re-calculated
 - particles spawn at the cursor when mouse is clicked
-- automatic regressions
-- somewhat well done points per screen size
+- somewhat well done scaling

 ## todo
-- scale maxrange to screen size
+- scale maxrange to screen size (now it scales to speed of points)
 - scale basically everything
-- fix mouse distance to points when drawing net